SquilliamX/foundry-fund-me-f23/notes.md

     - abi.encode Notes & abi.encodePacked Notes
     - How to use abi.encode and abi.decode Notes
     - Function Selector & Function Signature Notes
+    - Merkle Tree & Merkle Proof Notes
+        - What is a Merkle Tree?
+        - Structure / How Merkle Tree Works
+        - What is a Merkle Proof?
+        - Benefits
+    - Signatures Notes

 Package Installing Notes